drbean/curriculum/speaking/slides.md

 1. Moderator
 2. Group A
+	0. Introduction of Topic
 	1. Presenter I
 	2. Presenter II
 	3. ...
 3. Group B
+	0. Introduction of Topic
+	1. Presenter I
+	...

 # Part A: introducing the presenter